guireibar/teamcity-documentation/topics/view-build-results.md

 <img src="build-timeline.png" width="600" alt="Build timeline"/>

-The __Build Log__ tab shows a log in a structured form where the main blocks are collapsed, so the log is easier to navigate.
+The __Build Log__ tab shows a structured log with highlighted warnings and errors.
+Its main blocks are by default collapsed, so the log is easier to navigate.
 You can explore the log manually, or search and filter messages by their text and type.
 A log can be downloaded in several formats whenever necessary.

 If you want to customize the log output, use special [service messages](build-log.md#Customizing+Log+Output).

 ## Extras

 Apart from viewing the __Build Results__ page directly, you can monitor the build statuses by:
 * Configuring [notifications](notifications.md) to messengers and emails.
 * Integrating TeamCity with a third-party service.
 For example, if you use Jira Cloud, you can display the main build results right in the tasks related to each build ([learn how](jira-cloud-integration.md)).
+* Publishing build statuses to your VCS repositories via [Commit Status Publisher](commit-status-publisher.md).
+* Using our plugins for IDEs, such as [IntelliJ Platform Plugin](intellij-platform-plugin.md).